cekbote/ivp-assignments/README.md

 # Image and Video Processing Course Assignments

-ThiThis repo contains the assignments for the Image and Video processing course at IIT Bhubaneswar.
+This repo contains the assignments for the Image and Video Processing course at IIT Bhubaneswar.
 The folders are structured as follows:
 - Each folder consists of a Readme file that includes all the resources used for each assignment.